xyliatgithub/EN650654-2025/LabOne/readme.md

 •	VM setup instruction (in Virtualbox): This manual also contains account information (usernames and passowrds) https://seedsecuritylabs.org/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf

+•	Note: VirtualBox is available for most consumer computers, but there are some exceptions for certain hardware architectures, such as Apple products with M1 Chip.
+If you have trouble with this step, we encourage you to find a solution by yourself, get a free copy of VMware Fusion as an MSSI student (contact Chris, please), or use a computer in our lab.

 In this lab, you need to have **three VMs** under the same local network.
 Note that these three VMs should be in the promiscuous mode in order to listen to traffics from other VMs.
 Once you have configured a VM, you can simply clone that VM for two more times to complete the VM setup.